Why Are Bed Sheets So Expensive?

 “An $80 version of 1,500 thread-count sheets that are 100% Egyptian Cotton is just not possible.
 It would be like buying an Armani suit from a local store for $60.
 It just doesn’t happen.
 Here is a closer look at why finer grades of cotton are more expensive than other types”: (verolinens.com)

-For a King Size Bed, between $100 to $150 is a good number for quality sheets or Duvet cover at a good price.
-Like all things in life, if its really inexpensive, then it usually is of lower quality.
-Or you found a massive sale.
+For a King Size Bed, between $100 to $150 is a good number for quality sheets or a Duvet cover at a reasonable price.
+Like all things in life, it is usually of lower quality if it’s inexpensive.
+Or you found a massive scale.
 In that case, CONGRATS!

-Good bed sheets don’t have to be super expensive.
-Check out my other post on The Pros and Cons of Bamboo Sheets and see why I usually recommend Bamboo Bedding!
+Good bedsheets don’t have to be super expensive.
+Check out my other post on The Pros and Cons of Bamboo Sheets and see why I recommend Bamboo Bedding!

 Best Bed Sheets on Amazon

 If you want to skip the research, check out these options on Amazon.
 They are HIGHLY rated and SUPER affordable!
-Don’t forget, Amazon has the money-back guarantee.
+Don’t forget Amazon has a money-back guarantee.
 If you don’t like it, send it back!

 Best Bed Sheets at Walmart